Edited by: Keri Stooksbury

 The AAdvantage program has tons of partners in the business and financial space.
 Some of the products and services these companies offer will earn you extra miles when you digitally enter or verbally notify a sales agent of your AAdvantage miles number.

-Many of these options offer multiple ways to earn miles through various products or services.
-We’ve selected examples of some of the best offers and shared them in the chart below.
+Many of these options offer multiple ways to earn miles through various products or services, including the offers below.

 |Company||Product/Service||Example of Largest Bonus Miles Offer|

 |LifeLock||Credit and social security monitoring that protects you from identity theft||12,000 miles when you enroll in Lifelock ID Theft Protection|

 |Miles From Home||Sell your home and earn miles based on the sale price||2,000 miles for every $10,000 of the sale price of your home|